2k1dmg/cta/Barsilian/Barsilian.md

 This is just an example, since the language is not the main one and requires improvement and development.
 Should be developed by specialists / linguists and those who want to study and communicate.
 Since it will be difficult for most people to know the main language of the country, their own and English, therefore *English is chosen as the main* one.
 But all terms should be taken from the Turkic-Barsil language.
 And also names and surnames should be on it.
 Surnames can end with the letter "i".
+This letter is added in order not to be confused with the same words as the surname.

 Examples of alphabets and words in Cyrillic and Latin (based on [CTA](https://github.com/2k1dmg/cta)) that are symmetrical to each other and contain 32 letters: